Dogs vs cats: the cost of pet insurance in Australia

 Excess is the amount that you pay towards a claim, and some providers allow you to choose between different levels of excess.
 When you select a higher excess, you save more on premium costs.

-Our expert judges valued this ability to vary excess, and out of all the insurers assessed, the highest number of options offered was four, from $0 up to $200 excess.
+Our expert judges valued this ability to vary excess, and out of all the insurance providers assessed, the highest number of options offered was four, from $0 up to $200 excess.

-Good insurers usually ask you to pay excess the first time you make a claim for one condition, but not for any follow-up treatments.
+Good insurance companies usually ask you to pay excess the first time you make a claim for one condition, but not for any follow-up treatments.
 But some providers may charge per claim rather than per condition, so be sure to read the PDS before taking out pet insurance.

 And here are a few other quirky things your pet could be covered for:

 Unfortunately, according to Pet Insurance Australia, cruciate ligament issues are becoming more common among dogs, and it could even cause hindlimb lameness in your furry friend.

 That’s why getting your pet insured for cruciate ligament conditions as early as possible can be essential, as there’s typically a six month waiting period from the time your policy starts until coverage (and pre-existing conditions aren’t covered at all).

 Among the providers assessed, the cap for cruciate ligament conditions cover spans from $1,500 to unlimited (up to the annual benefit limit).